 D3.
 Is there academic freedom, and is the educational system free from extensive political indoctrination?
 1 / 4

 The Ministry of Education censors textbooks and curriculums in both public and private schools.
 Islamic education is required in public schools and for Muslims in private schools.
 Several foreign universities have opened satellite campuses in the UAE, although faculty members are generally careful to avoid criticizing the government.
-At least 10 faculty members from New York University (NYU) have been denied entry to teach or conduct research at NYU’s Abu Dhabi campus, including two professors whose visas were denied on security grounds in 2017.
+At least 10 faculty members from New York University (NYU) have been denied entry to teach or conduct research at NYU’s Abu Dhabi campus.
 Students, staff, and support personnel have also been denied entry.
 The UAE authorities have placed scholars and students who have criticized aspects of government policy on a unified Gulf Cooperation Council (GCC) security blacklist, barring them from the wider region.
-In addition to the prison sentence against bin Ghaith in March 2017, UAE authorities detained prominent political science professor Abdulkhaleq Abdulla for 11 days in January, apparently due to his online commentary.

 D4.
 Are individuals free to express their personal views on political or other sensitive topics without fear of surveillance or retribution?
 1 / 4